paulsump/futurama_quiz/README.md

 ## To do

+- extract _formatError()
+- use questionsErrorMessage and charactersErrorMessage
 - More obvious Character, Quiz and Restart Quiz buttons.
 - Run on Android 7 (API 24) or greater.